mastercomfig/mastercomfig/docs/customization/custom_configs.md

 You can use user customization files to override specific settings in mastercomfig.

-These are `autoexec.cfg`, which runs at game launch, and the 9 class configs (`scout.cfg`, `soldier.cfg`, `pyro.cfg`, `demoman.cfg`, `heavyweapons.cfg`, `engineer.cfg`,
+These are `autoexec.cfg`, which runs at game launch, the 9 class configs (`scout.cfg`, `soldier.cfg`, `pyro.cfg`, `demoman.cfg`, `heavyweapons.cfg`, `engineer.cfg`,
-`medic.cfg`, `sniper.cfg`, and `spy.cfg`) which run on switching to a new class.
+`medic.cfg`, `sniper.cfg`, and `spy.cfg`) which run on switching to a new class, and `listenserver.cfg`, which runs when first spawning in a local server.
 All of these files go into a folder called `user` you create in `tf/cfg`.

 If you don't have these files, you can download the [mastercomfig template](https://github.com/mastercomfig/mastercomfig/releases/latest/download/template.zip) and move the `user` folder to your `tf/cfg/` folder to customize the config.